Skip to content

 On April 10, 2026, the ransomware group Incransom added wright-ryan.com to its leak site and published 600 GB of internal files containing project documents, NDAs, personal client information, contracts, and corporate data.

 Public reporting on the Incransom leak site describes the incident as a ransomware attack in which the attackers exfiltrated data before encrypting systems.
 The posted sample includes hundreds of gigabytes of documents that appear to belong to a firm operating under the wright-ryan.com domain.
-No exact victim count has been released, and the precise number of individuals whose personal information was exposed remains unknown.
+No exact victim count has been released, and the precise number of individuals whose personal information may have been exposed remains unknown.
 Available reporting indicates the material includes client contracts and NDAs that routinely contain names, addresses, contact details, and financial arrangements.

 The disclosure follows the group’s standard pattern of posting proof of compromise and threatening further publication if demands are not met.
 Industry research from sources such as DoxxScan™ continuous monitoring has previously catalogued similar ransomware data sets, confirming that once files reach leak sites the information is effectively public and can circulate indefinitely.